sarahquadri/Examples/README.md

    in the CSU East Bay Statistics Department.

 4. Excel:
-   Pivot Table: Titanic Data  I created som pivot tables to get some insight on survivors of the Titanic; the data is the          training set data that the Kaggle provided for teh Titanic competition.
+   Pivot Table: Titanic Data  I created som pivot tables to get some insight on survivors of the Titanic; the data is the          training set data that Kaggle provided for the Titanic competition.